greim/Backbone-Subscriptions/readme.md

 ## Backbone.View.prototype.publish(string)

-This method is identical to the one above, except that it's called on a view instance, and only affects nested views.
+This method is identical to the one above, except that it's called on a view instance, and only affects nested views in a downward fashion.
 In other words, in the DOM tree, if viewA.el contains viewB.el but not viewC.el, and viewB and viewC both subscribe to channel 'foo', then calling `viewA.publish('foo')` will only notify viewB, not viewC.

 This is only applicable in a nested-view scenario, i.e. when a view instantiates other views and inserts them into its own DOM tree.